 A joint statement was issued by the representatives of nations as far afield as Australia, New Zealand, Uruguay and South Africa.

-The statement emphasised how there’s significant scientific proof to justify the health benefits of plain cigarette packaging.
+The statement emphasized how there’s significant scientific proof to justify the health benefits of plain cigarette packaging.

 While talking on French radio, she told that smoking claims 78,000 lives every year in France.
 She added further that by 2030, 8 million smokers would die across the world every year if no steps were taken.